 Children travel remarkable and complex paths through childhood and adolescence.
 In our dynamic environment, students harness the power of emotion to assign personal relevance and meaning to their learning.
 By summoning the courage to test their independence, confidence, and compassion, students are able to see themselves in the best light—as great friends, deep learners, and true collaborators.

-For nearly 50 years, Turning Point School has maintained a focus on the whole child, emphasizing successful development of all facets of children’s learning: academic, emotional, creative, physical, social, and ethical.
+For over 50 years, Turning Point School has maintained a focus on the whole child, emphasizing successful development of all facets of children’s learning: academic, emotional, creative, physical, social, and ethical.

 The school began as a Montessori-based preschool in 1970, when a group of educators and business professionals strongly committed to the principles of developmentally appropriate education founded Montessori of West Los Angeles.
 Housed in facilities leased from the Leo Baeck Temple in Bel Air, the school had 125 students enrolled in its first year, with a combined Faculty and Staff of 18.

 By the end of the 1980’s, the school had adopted an independent model of governance with a self-perpetuating board, and the school’s name was changed to Turning Point School to represent the series of “turning points” through which the school nurtures and guides its students.
 In 1990, the school was accredited by the California Association of Independent Schools and the Western Association of Schools and Colleges.

 In 1991, the school’s Board of Trustees created a long-range plan for the school, including a mandate to acquire and develop its own campus.
 In 1993, Turning Point School began accepting major gifts to fund the purchase, and the search began for a facility that would accommodate ongoing enrollment growth and the creation of a Middle School.
 On February 11, 2001, Turning Point School moved into its permanent home at 8780 National Boulevard in Culver City.